Hyperbolic SRB measures and the leaf condition: Space of Absolutely Continuous Leaf Measures

-In what follows, we will mold the structure of a TMS onto our space of absolutely continuous measures, and will be able to use results in thermodynamic formalism in order to construct invariant measures with absolutely continuous conditional measures.
+In what follows, we will mold the structure of a TMS onto the family of natural measures.
+This will allow us to apply results in thermodynamic formalism to construct invariant measures with absolutely continuous conditional measures.